shinken-solutions/shinken/doc/source/07_advancedtopics/advancedtopics-distributed.rst

 ========================

 Shinken"s architecture has been designed according to the Unix Way: one tool, one task.
 Shinken has an architecture where each part is isolated and connects to the others via standard interfaces.
-Shinken is based on the Python Pyro remote objects library.
-Which makes building a highly available or distributed monitoring architecture quite easy.
+Shinken is based on the a HTTP backend.
+This makes building a highly available or distributed monitoring architecture quite easy.
 In contrast, the Nagios daemon does nearly everything: it loads the configuration, schedules and launches checks, and raises notifications.

 Major innovations of Shinken over Nagios are to :
   * split the different roles into separate daemons